-Kelly is passionate about offering respectful, sensitive, and comprehensive assessment and psychological interventions in order to support clients' mental and emotional wellbeing.
-She has worked with children, adolescents, and adults facing a range of difficulties with varying levels of complexity and is dedicated to providing high quality therapeutic interventions that are collaborative and empowering.
+I am passionate about offering respectful, sensitive, and comprehensive assessment and psychological interventions in order to support clients' mental and emotional wellbeing.
+I have worked with children, adolescents, and adults facing a range of difficulties with varying levels of complexity and am dedicated to providing high quality therapeutic interventions that are collaborative and empowering.

 - Acceptance and Commitment Therapy (ACT)

 - Cognitive Behavioural Therapy (CBT)